The Making of a Gigolo (4) - Prudence Harris

 Chapters : 1 | 2 | 3 | 4 | 5 | 6

 This is the fourth in a series of stories about how Bobby Dalton was transformed, from a normal teenage boy, into a man sought after by many women.
-His story starts with "The Making of a Gigolo - Tilly Johnson", and there is much information in that first story that will be useful to you in understanding what happens in this story.
+His story starts with "The Making of a Gigolo - Tilly Johnson", and there is much information in that first and succeeding stories that will be useful to you in understanding what happens in this story.
 Please read the stories in order, for your fullest enjoyment.

 "What do you think?" asked the woman standing beside him.

 He turned to Prudence.
-The blackness of her hair, and the dark clothing she habitually wore, made her skin look almost luminescent white.
+The blackness of her hair and the dark clothing she habitually wore made her skin look almost luminescent white.
 She didn't get out much, at least not out in the sun.
 She was a teller at the bank, and when she wasn't at work, she stayed close to home.
 As far as he knew, Bobby was convinced she didn't socialize with anybody, male or female.

 That was a shame, he decided, as he looked at her.
 Her black hair was up in a bun.
 It had always been, any time he'd ever seen her.
 Her husband had died when Bobby was just a boy, but she still favored dark clothing that gave the impression she was still in mourning.
 Even her stay-at-home comfortable clothing, which Bobby assumed the dark gray sweat shirt and sweat pants she was wearing were, seemed somber.
 The only thing that relieved her strained, sober appearance were eyes that were so startlingly blue that they looked completely out of place in her face.
 It was like looking at his own eyes in the mirror.

 Bobby had never seen her smile.
-Even when she thanked him, and paid him for fixing her gate and painting her fence, her face had been almost stern.
+Even when she thanked him and paid him for fixing her gate and painting her fence, her face had been almost stern.

 "I think that it would be a very good thing if the lumber yard delivers," said Bobby, smiling himself.
 Her almost sad visage practically required that he smile for both of them.
 "Once I have the materials, it shouldn't take but half a day to install.”